Police: Texas gunman was inside the school for over an hour

 But a law enforcement official said that once in the building, the Border Patrol agents had trouble breaching the classroom door and had to get a staff member to open the room with a key.
 The official spoke on condition of anonymity because he was not authorized to talk publicly about the investigation.

-Olivarez said investigators were trying to establish whether the classroom was, in fact, locked or barricaded in some way.
+Department of Public Safety spokesman Lt.
+Christopher Olivarez told CNN that investigators were trying to establish whether the classroom was, in fact, locked or barricaded in some way.

 Javier Cazares, whose fourth grade daughter, Jacklyn Cazares, was killed in the attack, said he raced to the school as the massacre unfolded.
 When he arrived, he saw two officers outside the school and about five others escorting students out of the building.
 But 15 or 20 minutes passed before the arrival of officers with shields, equipped to confront the gunman, he said.